 Much of the charm of the U District can be found in simply strolling the neighborhood.
 The University of Washington’s gorgeous grounds include historic buildings, gardens, sprawling green spaces and, in spring, blossoming cherry trees.
 “The Ave,” (University Way) is a popular gathering place, with lots of indie eateries and funky shops.
 And on 17th Avenue N.E., a tree-lined lane known as Greek Row, passersby can admire the stately mansions that house UW’s fraternities and sororities.

-Attractions include the stellar collections at the Henry Art Gallery and Burke Museum.
+Attractions include the stellar collections at the Henry Art Gallery* (University of Washington) and Burke Museum* (1413 NE 45th St).
 There are also acclaimed dance, theater and music performances at Meany Hall.

 Those looking for outdoor pursuits will feel right at home among the students who can often be found kayaking on Lake Union or Portage Bay, biking the Burke-Gilman trail or catching a football game at Husky Stadium, known for its unique tailgating parties (some tailgaters arrive by yacht rather than by car).